nis12ram/agri-price-arbitrage-adf-pipeline/README.md

 **Surya's optimizations = ["Setting maximum number of retry attempts to 2", "Enabling Secure Input to prevent API key from being exposed in logs."]**

-- Using a Lookup Activity to retrieve the date of pipeline's last data refresh.
+- Using a Lookup Activity to retrieve the date when the `bronze_layer` pipeline last updated data.

 <img width="986" height="697" alt="agri4" src="https://github.com/user-attachments/assets/a60fcaf8-be94-4479-aab9-a88f81d88375" />